 Sharing our journey of faith

-For most of our history, churches were the center of community care.
-Not just places of worship, but places of action.
-When people were hungry, the church fed them.
-When people were struggling, the church walked with them.
-Help was personal, relational, and rooted in faith.
+Churches have been the center of community care.
+Not just places of worship, but places of action rooted in faith.
+When people have been hungry, the churches have fed them by setting up food pantries.
+When people have struggled, the churches have walked with them.

 Scripture makes this clear: